 RSS feeds and podcasts

 An RSS feed is a simple method for staying informed about new content on a website.
-Types of content that can have RSS feeds are news items, publications, media releases, alerts and blogs.
+Types of content that can have RSS feeds are blogs, news items, publications, media releases, alerts and newsletters.

 When loaded into an RSS reader, a feed will deliver a brief summary of each update that is made to the website it comes from, along with a link to the updated area of the website.

 A publisher or broadcaster podcasts the program by posting the episodes and the RSS feed to their website.
-You can subscribe to the podcast using a podcasting client application which regularly reads the RSS file and downloads new episodes for later listening or viewing, either on their computer or on a portable MP3 player.
+You can subscribe to the podcast using a podcasting client application which regularly reads the RSS file and downloads new episodes for later listening or viewing, either on your computer or on a mobile device.